jkeane13/quick-timer/c_version/Readme.md

 - Use system beeps if sound file or player application doesn't exist

 ### Tests todo
-- Convert 12 Hour Clock to 24 Tests
 - Convert 24 Hour to Seconds Tests
 - Convert Arguments to Seconds Tests
 - Convert Quick Clock to 24 Tests